 Eventually, when your new cat trusts you more, they can begin exploring the house.
 Close all doors and introduce rooms one by one and give them some time to sniff around.
 If your new cat is particularly shy, make sure not to bring them to rooms with inaccessible hiding spots!

 Once they’re comfortable in one room, you can start introducing the next.
 But be careful not to overload them in one day!

 Beginning the Cat Introduction

 While your new cat warms up to their new home, you can start helping your cats get used to each others’ scents.

 Phase 1 - Let your cats smell each other from under the safe room’s door.
 After 2-4 days, you can also start exchanging the beddings of your new and resident cats daily.

 Phase 2 - After a few days or weeks, once there’s no signs of aggression from any of your cats in Phase 1, you can organise face-to-face meetings between your cats.
-Place your new cat in a carrier outside their safe room and allow your resident cats to sniff them through the carrier door.
+Place your new cat in a sturdy carrier (like this one from Stefanplast) outside their safe room and allow your resident cats to sniff them through the carrier door.
 Repeat this 2-3 times daily and keep visits short if there’s any signs of aggression.